icwu97/ETL-ML-development-on-Car-Rental-Market/README.md

  - R-squared (R²): 0.0004573356520438665
  - Coefficient for Price vs Condition: 576.0638776428258

-   - MSE (883,293,109.41): Similar to odometer, the predictions have a large deviation from the actual prices.
+   - MSE: Similar to odometer, the predictions have a large deviation from the actual prices.
-   - R² (0.00046): Only 0.046% of the price variation is explained by the car's condition.
-This suggests condition has a very weak relationship with price in this dataset.
+   - R²: 0.046% of the price variation is explained by the car's condition.
+This suggests condition has a weak relationship with price in this dataset.
-   - Coefficient (576.06): For each unit increase in the condition_encoded feature, the price increases by $576.
-This suggests that better condition cars (if encoded as higher numbers) are slightly associated with higher prices, but the effect is very weak.
+   - Coefficient: For each unit increase in the condition feature, the price increases by $576.
+This suggests that better condition cars are slightly associated with higher prices.

 3. Price vs Model Year